ddnexus/pagy/pagy-on-docker/README.md

     - Remember to checkout the right branch before using it
     - If you get some problem running the tests you might need to `rm -rf coverage`

-## JS Test Environment
+## E2E Environment

-Pagy provides quite a few helpers that render the pagination elements for different js-frameworks on the client side, with improved performance.
+Pagy provides quite a few helpers that render the pagination elements for different js-frameworks on the server side or on the client side (with improved performance).
 They are tested with a sinatra/rackup/puma ruby app and  [Cypress](https://www.cypress.io).

-If you determine that you need to run the JS tests, you can choose different ways to run them:
+If you determine that you need to run the E2E tests, you can choose different ways to run them:

 1. Remotely in Github Actions CI:
     - Just create a PR and all the tests (including the cypress tests) will run on GitHub.
 Use this option if you don't need to write any js code or tests interactively and the ruby tests pass.